SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 ### Verification of the actual Mobile ID serial number

 Refer to the `UNIQUEID_CHECK` setting of [sample file](exec-mobileid.properties.sample) for the possible verifications.
-By default the verification will only be done if a value has been set in `X-MSS-MobileID-SN`.
+By default the verification will only be done if a value has been set in `X-MSS-MobileID-SN`

 ### Returned value pair `X-MSS-MobileID-SN`

 The actual SerialNumber of the DN from the related Mobile ID user will be set as `X-MSS-MobileID-SN` over the output pairs.
 This attribute `%{reply:X-MSS-MobileID-SN}` can be used for further processing if needed.

-### Updating LDAP/AD with initial/current 'X-MSS-MobileID-SN' value
+### Updating LDAP/AD with initial/current `X-MSS-MobileID-SN` value

-Updating the related user entry with initial/current 'X-MSS-MobileID-SN' value can be done by calling the rlm_exec module exec_ldapupdate.
+Updating the related user entry with initial/current `X-MSS-MobileID-SN` value can be done by calling the rlm_exec module exec_ldapupdate.

 1) Use the `exec-ldapupdate.properties.sample` and create your own `exec-ldapupdate.properties` file.
 Refer to the [sample file](exec-ldapupdate.properties.sample) for the settings.